#1 Ride1Up 700 Series$1,645.00100114 reviews

 There’s nothing unique about e-bike brakes.
 But with consistently high speeds and extra weight (compared to a regular push-bike), you’ll be seeking ample stopping power.

-If you can afford them, seek disc brakes.
+Almost all e-bikes use disc brakes.
 Mechanical disc brakes are reliable and easily adjusted.
 Hydraulic brakes are more powerful but may require professional adjustment and repair.

 Some cheaper e-bikes come fit with rim brakes, usually as v-brakes.
 You may also find drum brakes on a rear wheel, sometimes used in combination with a front wheel rim brake.
 Be wary of the increased stopping distance and foresight that these brakes will require.